A Responsible B Corp Company

 By using mostly organic and non-GMO plant-based ingredients, our products are a great nutritional option with minimal environmental impact.

-The Dompark Complex where we operate is B Corp-certified.
-La Fourmi has made many efforts to reduce its energy and water consumption as well as to eliminate environmentally harmful products (e.g. by opting for biodegradable gloves and cleaners).
+We operate in a B Corp-certified building.
+We’ve also taken extra measures to reduce our energy and water consumption as well as eliminate environmentally harmful waste, like opting for biodegradable gloves and cleaners.

 Plant-based products